rudecs/openvcloud/docs/CloudBrokerPortal/Stacks/Stacks.md

 ![[]](VirtualMachines.png)

-By clikinng on the name of the virtual machine you navigate to the **Virtual Machines Details** page.
+By clicking on the name of the virtual machine you navigate to the **Virtual Machines Details** page.